Anran0716/AnranZheng/content/authors/admin/_index.md

 <!--StartFragment-->

-My research interest focuses on urban and regional planning, health and medical geography, land use modelling,  spatial analysis and modeling.
-With spatial analysis techniques and quantitative methods, I investigated the spatial accessibility to COVID-19 testing sites in NYC.
-During my undergraduate studies in Capital Normal University, I worked as teaching and research assistant.
-My primary job was: (1) tutored students on using Python and ArcGIS.
-(2) drafted the QGIS and GRASS tutorial on digital terrain analysis.
+My research interest focuses on urban and regional planning, health geography, land use modelling, spatial analysis and modeling.
+As a master student majoring in urban spatial analytics in UPenn, I have conducted numerous projects to address the most pressing city planning problems using GIS, machine learning and web application.
+Prior to attending UPenn, I have been working as teaching and research assistant of Python and GIS data analysis at CNU and NIU Geovisual Mapping Laboratory.

-Off campus, I have worked extensively in academy institutes and renowned GIS companies.
-I was mainly responsible for analyzing land use changing pattern and its driven factors, using GIS and remote sensing techniques.
-Currently I am a master student in University of Pennsylvania, with specialization in urban spatial analytics.
+Apart from academic endeavor, I have concrete working experiences in renowned GIS and RS companies.
+My primary job was to analyze land use changing pattern and its driven factors, using quantitative methods and remote sensing techniques.
+This summer I will become a PhD student at Engineering school of University of Florida, concentrating in transportation engineering.

 <!--EndFragment-->